 Cast Iron Sizzle

-If you want to watch a chef prepare a sizzling steak in a cast iron skillet, visit us at The Cast Iron Chef Chop House & Oyster Bar in New Haven.
+If you want to watch a chef prepare a sizzling steak in a cast iron skillet, visit us at The Cast Iron Chop House in Trumbull.

 You will witness chef Attilio Marini cook sizzling cuts of meat in a steaming skillet, creating his signature crusty on the outside, tender on the inside.Attilio's signature dish is the 4-pound powerhouse porterhouse for two.
 He slices the meat from the bone then places it in a sizzling skillet along with potatoes, butter and roasted garlic.

 "I don't like the taste of charbroiled meat," he said of his unique cooking style.
 "I knew there had to be a better way to make a steak."

 The skillet style of making steak is actually "an old way of cooking with a new twist," according to Attilio.
 Cast iron cooking requires very hot ovens and stove tops.
 At The Cast Iron Chop House the steak dishes are delivered in the sizzling skillet to the patron's table.
 The entire dining room is filled with the tastebud-exploding aroma.